Trade Gold Trading

 What is 1:1 Gold Leverage for $100 Dollars Mean?

-Gold Leverage in gold trading is the ratio of a xauusd trader's money to that of the borrowed trading capital which has been borrowed from the broker.
+Gold Leverage in gold trading is the amount of a xauusd trader's money compared to the borrowed trading capital that has been borrowed from the broker.

 Therefore if one has $100 in their account they will not have borrowed any trading leverage - using 1:1 leverage & hence after leverage of 1:1 they will have $100*1:1 leverage and this will be equal to $100 dollars of their own gold capital.